anshulgammy/movieskart-app/README.md

 Run the services via docker-compose:
 Go to project root directory and run from there.
 All the necessary configurations are mentioned in the docker-compose.yml file. docker-compose up

+movieskart-gateway-service is protected by Basic Authorization(user/user).
+I will upgrade it to JWT.
+In the time crunch, I had to go with Basic Implementation for Security.